sunny-yang144/Toohak-Deploy/wiki.md

 *Week 4 Meeting 1 - @ 4/10/2023 -- 18:30 for
 - Tony, Shannon, Timothy and Katrina and Sunny all showed up on time.
-- We looked through everyone's code and checked up on whether their functions were passing the tests or not Week 4 Standup Tony
+- We looked through everyone's code and checked up on whether their functions were passing the tests or not

-Standups
+Week 4 Standup Tony
-Worked on adminAuthRegister and adminUserDetails learning to implement isEmail going to go through other people's code during the merge requests
+- Worked on adminAuthRegister and adminUserDetails
+- Learning to implement isEmail
+- Going to go through other people's code during the merge requests

 Week 4 Standup Katrina
-Standups
-Worked on adminQuizCreate + test functions for adminAuthLogin and adminQuizRemove Writing conditions for adminQuizCreate
+- Worked on adminQuizCreate + test functions for adminAuthLogin and adminQuizRemove
+- Writing conditions for adminQuizCreate
-Try to help people with the remainder of the code or fix any of my code Week 4 Standup Sunny
+- Try to help people with the remainder of the code or fix any of my code

-Main update:
+Week 4 Standup Sunny
-Passed tests for QuizCreate, QuizNameUpdate, QuizDescription update.
+- Passed tests for QuizCreate, QuizNameUpdate, QuizDescription update.
 Clear function implemented.

-Some changes made: -QuizCreate added ownedQuizzes key into users

--authUserId standardised to usedId when pushed into dataStore
+- Some changes made: -QuizCreate added ownedQuizzes key into users authUserId standardised to usedId when pushed into dataStore

-Issues: I think more rigorous testing needs to be done for quizCreate.
+- Issues: I think more rigorous testing needs to be done for quizCreate.

-Whats next: waiting on next iteration.
+- Whats next: waiting on next iteration.

 Week 4 Shannon
-Made changes to adminAuthLogin and AdminQuizRemove tests Change domain of emails to for correct casts
+- Made changes to adminAuthLogin and AdminQuizRemove tests
+- Change domain of emails to for correct casts
-Fixing code for the functions to pass all tests
+- Fixing code for the functions to pass all tests

+Week 4 Timothy
+- Worked on adminQuizList and adminQuizInfo and test functions for adminUserDetails and adminUserRegister.
+- Fixing the implemention of adminQuizCreate and adminQuizNameUpdate
+- Going to fix tests for adminQuizList and adminQuizInfo

+Week 4 Shannon
+- Finalised adminAuthLogin and AdminQuizRemove tests (changed beforeEach conditions)
+- Finalised and merged adminAuthLogin and AdminQuizRemove (now tracks number of successful/failed logins + removes quiz from both quizzes and quizzes owned)
+- Ready for next iteration

+* Week 5 Meeting 11/10/23 19:30 2hrs
+- Discussed our progress in lab05 since we need it for iteration 2
+- Merged Iteration 2 and then discussed everything as a group, sent questions we had about it to Tam
+- Ordered the functions and what we had to do. changed our method from assigning work to people to just having a spreadsheet of what needs to be done and anyone can work on it

 ### This is header 3